lipix

 MeasureSync™ architecture explained

-The MeasureReady M81-SSM uses patent-pending MeasureSync™ signal synchronization, enabling continuous data sampling on every channel (see Timing is Everything, below).
+The MeasureReady M81-SSM uses patented* MeasureSync™ signal synchronization, enabling continuous data sampling on every channel (see Timing is Everything, below).
 Noise and sensitivity are on par with the best scientific-grade source and measure instruments.

 Traditional equipment setup